corda/corda-runtime-os/applications/http-rpc-gateway/deploy/README.md

 Kafka topics are created automatically by Docker Compose.

-If you do, however, need to manipulate them, there is a dedicated script for that.
+If you do, however, need to manipulate Kafka topic, there is a dedicated script for that.

 To create topics:
 ```shell